CENOS-Platform/cenos-docs-antennas/docs/creation.md

 ## Geometry import

 Sometimes when building an antenna simulation, you will already have a pre-made geometry, which you will want to use.

+### DXF/STEP

-In such cases you can easily import your CAD in **DXF** or **STEP** file formats.
+You can easily import your CAD in **DXF** or **STEP** file formats.

 **To import such files**, open *Geometry Editor* and simply **drag & drop** your geometry in *FreeCAD*!